LivingLegacyMedia/vowbound/chapter_02.md

 Cassian's pulse quickened.
 It had worked.
 He'd read the abstract impressions correctly, interpreted what Varon truly valued beneath all his defenses.
 This wasn't just the medallion showing him truth—this was *his* ability to understand it, to translate cryptic visions into human meaning.

 Varon carefully placed the seed in a small wooden box lined with soft cloth, handling it with a gentleness that seemed at odds with his reputation.
-For a long moment, he just stared at it, his jaw working as if he were fighting back words he'd kept locked away for decades.
+For a long moment, he just stared at it, his hands trembling slightly.
+When he finally spoke, his voice was tight with suppressed emotion, words forcing their way past years of pride and regret.

 "Your father understood something most people never do," he said finally, his voice carefully controlled again.
 "That value exists beyond what we can count or own.
 That some trades cost us everything even when we think we're winning."
 He looked up at Cassian.
 "I've spent seventy-three years getting the better end of every negotiation.
 But I lost the only deal that mattered."